Vitol pays $135 million to resolve U.S. allegations of oil bribes in Latin America

-(Reuters) - Vitol Group’s U.S. subsidiary agreed to pay $135 million to resolve allegations by the U.S. government that the company paid bribes in Brazil and other countries to boost its oil trading business, a prosecutor told a U.S. judge in Brooklyn on Thursday.
+(Reuters) - Vitol Group’s U.S. subsidiary agreed to pay $135 million to resolve allegations by the U.S. government that the energy trader paid bribes in Brazil and other countries to boost its oil trading business, a prosecutor told a judge in Brooklyn on Thursday.

 The prosecutor said $45 million of the total payment would go to Brazilian authorities to resolve allegations in that country.

-Under the three-year deferred prosecution agreement, Vitol agreed to improve internal reporting and compliance functions and to disgorge an undisclosed amount of gains to the U.S. trading regulators.
+Under the three-year deferred prosecution agreement, the Swiss trading firm agreed to improve internal reporting and compliance functions and to disgorge an undisclosed amount of gains to U.S. trading regulators.

-Brazilian police have for years been investigating the wide-ranging ‘Car Wash’ scandal involving the use of bribes to win contracts involving state-controlled oil company Petroleo Brasileiro SA (Petrobras).

-In October, police expanded the investigation at Petrobras based in part on secret recordings made by a former executive of Swiss trading firm Vitol SA, according to court documents.
+Vitol, run out of London, is the world’s largest independent oil trader, trading some 8 million barrels of oil a day.

 A spokeswoman for Vitol said the company did not have an immediate comment.
 In the past, it has said it has a zero tolerance policy for bribery and corruption.